farhah/githubSearchRepo/README.md

-# Github search repo by topic or language
+# Github search repo by topic and/or language

 There are two parts
 1. api - querying github api and authentication